Higher Airy structures, W algebras and topological recursion: Introduction

 \subsubsection{Higher quantum Airy structures from topological recursion}

-The Chekhov-Eynard-Orantin topological recursion \cite{EO, EORev} associates, to the data of a spectral curve \mbox{$\mathcal{S} = (\mathcal{C},x,y,\omega_{0,2})$} satisfying certain conditions, a sequence of meromorphic differentials $(\omega_{g,n})_{2g - 2 + n > 0}$ that generate enumerative invariants.
+The Chekhov--Eynard--Orantin topological recursion \cite{EO, EORev} associates, to the data of a spectral curve \mbox{$\mathcal{S} = (\mathcal{C},x,y,\omega_{0,2})$} satisfying certain conditions, a sequence of meromorphic differentials $(\omega_{g,n})_{2g - 2 + n > 0}$ that generate enumerative invariants.
 It was shown in \cite{KS,ABCD} that for a given $\mathcal{S}$ with simple ramification, the topological recursion is equivalent to a quantum Airy structure that has countable dimension and whose Lie algebra is isomorphic to a direct sum of subalgebras of the Virasoro algebra.
 The $F_{g,n}$s for $2g - 2 + n > 0$ encode the coefficients of decomposition of the meromorphic $n$-differentials $\omega_{g,n}$s of \cite{EORev} on a suitable basis of meromorphic $1$-forms.
 The choice of polarization in the construction of the quantum Airy structure is determined by $\omega_{0,2}$, which is part of the data of the spectral curve.
-This dictionary was established in detail in \cite{KS,ABCD}.
+This dictionary was established in detail in \cite{KS,ABCD}, but we should also mention the earlier work of Kostov and Orantin where some of these elements of comparison already appeared \cite{KO10}.

-The original formulation of the Chekhov-Eynard-Orantin topological recursion requires the branched cover $x\,:\,\mathcal{C} \rightarrow \mathbb{C}$ to have simple ramification points only, \textit{i.e.} $\dd x$ has simple zeroes.
+The original formulation of the Chekhov--Eynard--Orantin topological recursion requires the branched cover $x\,:\,\mathcal{C} \rightarrow \mathbb{C}$ to have simple ramification points only, \textit{i.e.} $\dd x$ has simple zeroes.
 This restriction on the order of the ramification points was lifted in \cite{BE2, BE,BHLMR}.
-For arbitrary spectral curves, the combinatorial structure of the topological recursion becomes a little more involved; it is now known in the literature as the Bouchard-Eynard topological recursion.
+For arbitrary spectral curves, the combinatorial structure of the topological recursion becomes a little more involved; it is now known in the literature as the Bouchard--Eynard topological recursion.

 In Section \ref{sec:hasfromtr} we extend the dictionary between topological recursion and Airy structures to arbitrary spectral curves without any restriction on the order of ramifications.
 Our main results (Theorems~\ref{t:HASseveral} and Theorem~\ref{c:symmetric} in the text) can be summarized as follows.